burrrata/cryptoeconomics.study_rust_edition/src/resources/engaging.md

-# Engaging
+# Engaging: people to talk to
-Sharing is caring.
+Because sharing is caring.

 ### Ethereum Research Forum
 - https://ethresear.ch